 Estonia’s banking sector: Facts & Figures

-Bank deposits continue to grow faster than debt liabilities – the bank deposits of households rose 10% in 2017.
+Bank deposits continue to grow faster than debt liabilities – the bank deposits of households were 12% larger at the end of 2019 than they were at the end of 2018.
+The annual growth of loan portfolio was less than 4%.
 The rise in incomes and in employment has meant the saving rate of Estonian households has been quite high in recent years.

-The average interest rates on new loans did not change substantially in 2017.
-The average rate for long-term corporate loans issued in December was 2%.
-The average interest rate for new housing loans was 2.3% by the end of the year.
+The average interest rates on new loans did not change substantially in 2019.
+The average rate for long-term corporate loans issued in December was 2.6%.
+Average interest rate for new housing loans was 2.4% by the end of the year.

-The quality of the loan portfolio remained good.
-The value of loans overdue by more than 60 days was 0.3 percentage points lower than a year previously, when it was at 0.8% of the loan portfolio.
+Quality of the loan portfolio remained good.
+Value of loans overdue by more than 60 days has remained at 0,5% of the loan portfolio since 3Q 2018.

-Housing loans account for about 40% of the loans to the non-financial sector, which is slightly above the average for the countries in the EU, but as a share of total assets, the volume of these loans is one of the largest in the EU.
-This reflects the universal banking model used by banks in Estonia, the concentration of the domestic market and the preference of households for home ownership over renting.
-It also indicates that the operations of banks in Estonia are less diversified than is the average for the EU.
-Credit growth continues to be supported by very low base interest rates and by the relatively strong competition in the corporate loan market, which has kept interest margins low.
+Housing loans account for about 40% of the loans to the non-financial sector and 80% of the loans granted to households, which is slightly above the average for the countries in the EU, but as a share of total assets, the volume of these loans is one of the largest in the EU.
+This reflects the universal banking model used by banks in Estonia, the concentration of the domestic market and the preference of households for homeownership over renting.
+It also indicates that the operations of banks in Estonia are less diversified than the average for the EU.
+Credit growth in housing loans continues to be supported by very low base interest rates and growing prices on the housing market.

 Contributor: Enn Riisalu email@example.com